-The most important calculus is calculus on manifolds.
-It explains how to make sense of computations, and to make the computations themselves easy.
-The main concepts and ideas in this theory are intrinsic, i.e., they are independent of the choice of coordinates.
-That is why modern math speaks the language of manifolds.
-The course leads directly to de Rham cohomology and the Stokes formula, which is one of the cornerstones of the theory.
+Calculus on Manifolds is an important extension of Multivariable Calculus.
+The main concepts and ideas in this theory are independent of the choice of coordinates.
+The course leads directly to de Rham cohomology and the Stokes formula.

-Prerequisites: Multivariable calculus, one-variable calculus (differentiability, derivative, and integration) and linear algebra (vectors and linear forms, linear transformations and determinant).
+Prerequisites: Multivariable Calculus and Linear Algebra (vectors and linear forms, linear transformations and determinant).

 - Definition and examples of smooth manifolds.